AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 ## Restoring the Home Menu title (CIA) - Method 1

-ℹ️ If you previously dumped the `homemenu.cia` file with GodMode9, follow this section.
+ℹ️ If you've dumped the `homemenu.cia` file with GodMode9, follow this section.

 1. Launch GodMode9.